RohitRavindra-dev/finance-bros/readme.md

 # Dear Finance bros

-watch out, this repo is meant to be a 1:1 replacement for you're degrees!
+watch out, this repo is meant to be a 1:1 replacement for your finance degrees!

 Thanks
 -Yours